Adamkob12/moxi/.github/ISSUE_TEMPLATE/docs_improvement.md

 assignees: ''
 ---

-## How can NovaCraft's documentation be improved?
+## How can Moxi's documentation be improved?

 Provide a link to the documentation and describe how it could be improved.
 In what ways is it incomplete, incorrect, or misleading?